 | Large | 25 ha | Vidzeme | €4,000 | €12,500 | €60 | €188 | +€128 |

-The revaluation principle is gradual, by property type and region.
-Verify the precise schedule with VZD; the general logic is:
+The revaluation rolls out by property type and region.
+The precise schedule is published by VZD; the broad sequence is as follows.

-- 2025: first wave, certain regions and categories (pilot rollout).
+- 2025 — first wave, selected regions and categories (pilot rollout).

-- 2026: extension to most residential and commercial objects in most municipalities.
+- 2026 — extension to the main residential and commercial objects in most municipalities.

 Reliefs that work

 The law sets out several categories of NĪN exemption and reduction.
-Relief is application-based and is filed with the municipality.
+Every relief is application-based and filed with the municipality.
 The application is normally due by 1 February to apply for the current year.

-The single most useful piece of practical advice: check whether your parcel qualifies for any relief and file the application.
-It is free (or costs €5–15 in notarial fees) and the savings over five or more years can range from €100 to €500.
+The practical step: before the bill arrives, check whether the parcel falls into any of these categories and file the application.
+The procedure is free, or costs €5–15 in notarial fees.
+Savings over five or more years can run from €100 to €500.

 Appeals: the realistic odds

 - VZD relied on outdated VMD data.
-If your inventory is old, the species record diverges from reality, or the stand has been harvested without the registry being updated, that is a basis for correction.
-You will need supporting evidence: a fresh VMD walkthrough or an independent forester's measurement.
+If the inventory is old, the recorded species diverges from what grows on site, or the stand was harvested without the registry being updated, a correction request has a basis.
+Supporting evidence: a fresh VMD site visit or an independent forester's measurement report.

-- Land-use restrictions were ignored.
-If 30% of your parcel sits inside a Natura 2000 zone or a micro-reserve, but the cadastral value is calculated on the full area without a reducing coefficient, that is a clear error.
+- Land-use restrictions were not reflected.
+If 30% of the parcel sits inside a Natura 2000 zone or micro-reserve, but the cadastral value was calculated on the full area without a reducing coefficient, that is a clear error.

 - Wrong forest type (mt).
-The soil site index can be misclassified if VMD data is outdated.
-If your real mt diverges by 2 or more units from the recorded one, a correction is plausible.
+The soil site index can be misclassified when VMD data is out of date.
+If the actual mt diverges by 2 or more units from the recorded classification, a correction is plausible.

-- Area error.
-Compare the area on file with VZD against the actual area in your Land Book (Zemesgrāmata) extract.
-A discrepancy of 5% or more is a basis for a request.
+- Area discrepancy.
+Compare the area on file with VZD against the Land Book (Zemesgrāmata) extract.
+A discrepancy of 5% or more supports a request.

 FAQ